paulaRMachado/Jaws-EDA/README.md

 The objective of this analysis is to explores some cleaning and visualization tecniques in order to answer some questions regarding the behavior of sharks.

 ## Description
-This  analysis will explore a couple of questions such as, "Do sharks demonstrate special hate towards women?" and also When and where do most deaths occur?
+This  analysis will explore a few questions such as:
+- "Do sharks demonstrate special hate towards women?"
+- "When and where do most deaths occur?"
+- "Does any particular species attack more women?"

 Since the sorce data is very inconsistent, many different tecniques had to be used in order to standardize some of the informartion needed for the analysis:
 - Removal of duplicates